determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

  Connectivity
 **************

-Multi-machine training requires that all machines can connect directly.
-There may be firewall rules or network configuration that prevent machines in your cluster from communicating.
-Please check that agent machines can access each other outside of Determined by using ``ping`` or ``netcat`` tools.
+Multi-machine training necessitates that all machines are capable of establishing a direct connection.
+Firewall rules or network configurations might exist that prevent machines in your cluster from communicating with each other.
+You can verify that agent machines can connect with each other outside of Determined by using tools such as ``ping`` or ``netcat``.

 More rarely, if agents have multiple network interfaces and some of them are not routable, Determined may pick one of those interfaces rather than one that allows one agent to contact